The World Society of Arrhythmias reports there are 225,567 Americans with internal cardiac pacemakers.

 Specific Ratings for People with a Pacemaker

 The above life insurance ratings are generic.
-However, depending on the specific illness that created the need for a pacemaker, you may receive a different outcome.
+However, depending on the specific illness that created the need for a pacemaker, you may be approved at a rate class that you weren’t expecting.

 For example, if you received a pacemaker because of: